JohnCoene/javascript-for-r/_book/1-02-basics.md

 ### Document Object Model {#basics-object-model}

-One concept which does not exist in R is that of the "DOM" which stands for Document Object Model; this is also often referred to as the DOM tree as it very much follows a tree-like structure.
+One concept does not exist in R is that of the "DOM" which stands for Document Object Model; this is also often referred to as the DOM tree as it very much follows a tree-like structure.

 <div class="figure" style="text-align: center">